j-palindrome/obsidian-time-ruler/README.md

 # Changelog

+## 7/10/2023
+- Added ability to reorder headings with drag-and-drop

 ## 7/5/2023
 - Added Calendar view (according to the [Calendar view?](https://github.com/joshuatazrein/obsidian-time-ruler/issues/1) request).
 Calendar View is daily instead of hourly, showing a vertical day-by-day list of your tasks and an expanded, calendar-style arrangement for switching dates.
 Switch between this and the hourly view to get a more or less granular view of your tasks.
 - Added daily note at the top of the search box